-- 101. Among others, the following additional inputs should be considered when measuring efficiency:
+- 104. Among others, the following additional inputs should be considered when measuring efficiency:

 - a.
 Transport, distance travelled to school and mode of transport

 - b.
 Average class size

 - c.
 The number of tertiary-trained staff

 - d.
 The number teaching staff involved in research and publication per student

 - e.
 Average salary of teaching staff

 - f.
 The number of support staff

 - g.
 Average salary of support staff

 - h.
-Value and quality of school assets

-- 102. The following outputs should be considered when measuring efficiency:

-- a.
-Value (\$) of education supplied

-- b.
-Number of students graduated

-- c.
-Participation in School Meals Programs

-- d.
+Value and quality of school assets - 105.
+The following outputs should be considered when measuring efficiency: - a.
+Value (\$) of education supplied, which can be estimated as the unit cost of a place multiplied by the number of places provided - b.
+Number of students graduated with some minimum standard of qualifications - c.
+Participation in School Meals Programs - d.
 Cohort repetition rates and dropout rates - e.
 Effective cohort survival rates and completion rates - f.
 Functional literacy of graduates, regarding both reading and numeracy - g.
-Perception of general education quality / Household satisfaction with education quality - 103.
+Perception of general education quality / Household satisfaction with education quality - 106.
 Quantitative measurement of technical efficiency can be done, as described in Annex 7, with additional details made available using data collected with the help of Annex 8.
 The method chosen depends on the data available.
-The main methods described are: (i) the non-parametric data envelope analysis (DEA), which relies mainly on linear programming or the differential calculus; and (ii) the parametric method of stochastic frontier analysis, which is a statistical method that estimates model parameters with known precision. - 104.
+The main methods described are: (i) the non-parametric data envelope analysis (DEA), which relies mainly on linear programming or the differential calculus; and (ii) the parametric method of stochastic frontier analysis, which is a statistical method that estimates model parameters with known precision. - 107.
 DEA methods are very flexible and can accommodate a wide range of information about inputs and outputs or outcomes.
 For the decision-making units in education, inputs can include items such as the number of staff, the amount of square feet of floor space, and the expenditure on library facilities.
-Outputs can include items such as the number of students taught, the number of students achieving set exit standards, or even the surplus funds generated by the school canteen. - 105.
+Outputs can include items such as the number of students taught, the number of students achieving set exit standards, or even the surplus funds generated by the school canteen. - 108.
 Annex 7 clarifies that measurement of efficiency also yields estimates of potential for savings as a by-product.